Gotmished/holbertonschool-validation/module3_task3/DEPLOY.md

 ## Contents

-The archive contains the latest build and the api binary.
+The archive contains the latest build and the api binary, and can be found either as an upload, or listed under Releases if tag 1.0.0 is used

 ## Extraction Process